HzaCode/ChemInformant/README.md

 ---
 ### Documentation & Examples

-This quick start only scratches the surface.
 For a deep dive, please see our detailed guides:

 *   **➡️ Online Documentation:** The **[official documentation site](https://hezhiang.com/ChemInformant)** contains complete API references, guides, and usage examples. **This is the most comprehensive resource.**
 *   **➡️ Interactive User Manual:** Our [**Jupyter Notebook Tutorial**](examples/ChemInformant_User_Manual_v1.0.ipynb) provides a complete, end-to-end walkthrough.
 This is the best place to start for a hands-on experience.